Crisis-torn airlines scramble to convert empty cabins to cargo

 Airlines saddled with the cost of unused planes are looking to modify cabin interiors to adjust to the new reality.
 And that is providing a surprise windfall for aircraft maintenance companies deprived of their normal trade of keeping passenger jets flying, industry executives told Reuters.

-Germany’s Lufthansa Technik AG (LHAG.DE), Canada’s Avianor, Hong Kong’s HAECO Group and Belgium’s Akka Technologies (AKA.F) are among those stripping out seats or adding nets and storage devices to cabins to cram in cargo instead of tourists.
+Germany’s Lufthansa Technik AG, Canada’s Avianor, Hong Kong’s HAECO Group and Belgium’s Akka Technologies are among those stripping out seats or adding nets and storage devices to cabins to cram in cargo instead of tourists.

 “We have great demand.
-We have more than 40 airlines requesting a proposal,” said Jens Weinreich, product manager at Lufthansa Technik (LHAG.DE), which has converted 18 cabins for various carriers and expects to modify 100 more.
+We have more than 40 airlines requesting a proposal,” said Jens Weinreich, product manager at Lufthansa Technik, which has converted 18 cabins for various carriers and expects to modify 100 more.

-“We have seen a real resurgence of freight in the past month ... but we are on the edge of a global recession and the normal pattern of recession should start to take hold,” Stuart Hatcher, chief operating officer of IBA Aero, told a webinar
+“We have seen a real resurgence of freight in the past month... but we are on the edge of a global recession and the normal pattern of recession should start to take hold,” Stuart Hatcher, chief operating officer of IBA Group, told a webinar.

-Avianor, which specializes in maintenance and cabins, said demand from Air Canada has helped overcome the slowdown, while European planemaker Airbus (AIR.PA) has come up with a scheme to turn cabins into temporary bays for freight pallets.
+Avianor, which specialises in maintenance and cabins, said demand from Air Canada has helped overcome the slowdown, while European planemaker Airbus has come up with a scheme to turn cabins into temporary bays for freight pallets.

+Some 20 carriers are studying plans to carry freight on a temporary basis in A330 and A350 cabins, it said on Thursday.

 This is a change of mindset for airlines, who focus obsessively on cabin layouts to promote their customer brands.